The Spring 2023 workshop is being offered as 6 half-day webinars.

 At the completion of the workshop participants should be able to:

-- Specify how to elicit the attachment narrative.
+- Demonstrate how to deepen emotion when eliciting the attachment narrative.

-- Discuss how to facilitate an attachment session.
+- Demonstrate how to use emotion deepening techniques when coaching an attachment repair session.

-- Specify how to facilitate the autonomy promoting task.
+- Specify how to manage challenges experienced when facilitating the autonomy promoting task.

 All planners and presenters at nursing continuing education activities are required to disclose to the audience any significant financial relationships with the manufacturer(s) of any commercial products, goods or services.
 Such disclosures will be made in writing in the course presentation materials.